Minor2CCh/minium_minor_edition/README.md

 - Easy Grinder

 This block is capable of damaging the Mob it is on.
 The mobs that fall due to this damage drop experience, but do not drop items such as blaze rods, which players must defeat to drop them.

+- Advanced Grinder

+It is more powerful than Easy Grinder, and mobs that fall due to this damage drop loot from player kills, such as blazes.

 - Easy Conveyor